 GENERAL ASSEMBLY OF NORTH CAROLINA

 Session 2005

-Legislative Incarceration Fiscal Note (G.S.
-120-36.7)
+Legislative Fiscal Note

-BILL NUMBER: House Bill 723 (First Edition)
+BILL NUMBER: House Bill 723 (Third Edition)

 SHORT TITLE: UNC/Criminal Record Checks/Fee.-AB

-SPONSOR(S): Representatives Dickson and Glazier
+SPONSOR(S): Representatives Glazier and Dickson

 FISCAL IMPACT

-Yes (X) No () No Estimate Available ()
+Yes (X) No ( ) No Estimate Available ( )

 FY 2005-06 FY 2006-07 FY 2007-08 FY 2008-09 FY 2009-10

 GENERAL FUND REVENUES

 Justice Up to \$199,000 annually (see pgs.
-2 and 4)
+2 - 4)

 GENERAL FUND EXPENDITURES

-Correction Exact amount cannot be determined Judicial Exact amount cannot be determined Up to \$202,000 annually (see pgs.
-2 and 4) Justice UNC Up to \$199,000 annually (see pgs.
-2 and 4)
+CorrectionExact amount cannot be determinedJudicialExact amount cannot be determinedJusticeUp to \$202,000 annually (see pgs.
+2 - 4)UNCUp to \$199,000 annually (see pgs.
+2 - 4)

 ADDITIONAL

+PRISON BEDS\

-No significant impact anticipated PRISON BEDS
+No significant impact anticipated

 POSITIONS:

-No additional positions anticipated (cumulative) PRINCIPAL DEPARTMENT(S) & PROGRAM(S) AFFECTED: Department of Correction; Judicial Branch; Department of Justice; University of North Carolina System EFFECTIVE DATE: December 1, 2005 This fiscal analysis is independent of the impact of other criminal penalty bills being considered by the General Assembly, which could also increase the projected prison population and thus the availability of prison beds in future years.
+(cumulative) No additional positions anticipated

+PRINCIPAL DEPARTMENT(S) & PROGRAM(S) AFFECTED: Department of Correction; Judicial Branch; Department of Justice; University of North Carolina System

+EFFECTIVE DATE: December 1, 2005

+\This fiscal analysis is independent of the impact of other criminal penalty bills being considered by the General Assembly, which could also increase the projected prison population and thus the availability of prison beds in future years.
 The Fiscal Research Division is tracking the cumulative effect of all criminal penalty bills on the prison system as well as the Judicial Department.

 BILL SUMMARY: This bill would add new G.S.
 114-19.2A providing that the Department of Justice (DOJ) may provide a criminal record check to University of North Carolina (UNC) administrators concerning a person who has applied for employment or promotion in the UNC System, with the consent of the applicant.
 DOJ also may provide a criminal record check to UNC by fingerprint card from National Repositories of Criminal Histories, in accordance with G.S.
 116-40.5A.
-The bill additionally authorizes certain University law enforcement officers to conduct the criminal record check.
-The UNC Board of Trustees would be required to adopt policies with respect to when criminal record checks will be required.
-It would be a Class A1 misdemeanor under this bill to willfully furnish, supply or give false information on an employment application that is the basis for a criminal record check.
-Source Adapted from Bill Digest H.B.
+The UNC Board of Governors would be required to adopt policies with respect to when criminal record checks will be required.
+It would be a Class A1 misdemeanor under this

+bill to willfully furnish, supply or give false information on an employment application that is the basis for a criminal record check.

+The second and third editions require that the Board of Governors adopt a policy to be applied uniformly to all constituent institutions of the University and the General Administration regarding when criminal record checks will be required and permit UNC to charge applicants for the cost of the criminal history and associated fingerprints.
+The third edition deletes the subsection providing that there is no liability for negligence on the part of the University, or its employees, arising from any act taken or omission by any of them in carrying out the provisions of this bill.
+The third edition also deletes the language permitting certain University law enforcement personnel to conduct criminal record checks to the extent permitted by law.

+Source: Adapted from Bill Digest H.B.
 723 (03/17/0200).

 ASSUMPTIONS AND METHODOLOGY: